Internship program

 INTERNSHIP PROCEDURE

-To enroll in the required Health and Safety in the Workplace course, candidates should follow these steps:
+Here’s how to easily enroll in the required “Health and Safety in the Workplace” course:

-- Enter your login credentials to access your student account.
+- Enter your student login credentials to access your account.

-- Click on the “Courses You Are Registered” section and search for the specified Health and Safety in the Workplace General Training course.
+- Once logged in, look for the section called “Courses You Are Registered”.
+There, you should find the “Health and Safety in the Workplace General Training” course.

 Setting up an internship in Italy involves three stages: accessing the Esse3 Internships and Jobs platform, signing the Agreement, and activating the internship with the student.